awsdocs/amazon-elasticache-docs/doc_source/redis/using-service-linked-roles.md

 ### Creating a Service\-Linked Role \(IAM API\)<a name="create-service-linked-role-iam-api"></a>

-You can use the IAM API to create a service\-linked role with the trust policy and inline policies that the service needs to assume the role\.
+You can use the IAM API to create a service\-linked role\.
+This role can contain the trust policy and inline policies that the service needs to assume the role\.

 **To create a service\-linked role \(API\)**